 - For the calculation of consolidated taxable income, the tax profits (losses) generated from transactions carried out between group companies are eliminated and only included in consolidated taxable income when:

-- they are carried out with third parties
+- the transactions are carried out with third parties

-- a group company participating in the internal operation ceases to form part of the tax group, and
+- a group company participating in the internal transaction ceases to form part of the tax group, and

 - the tax consolidation regime is no longer applied by the group for whatever reason.

 - Specific limitations apply regarding the offsetting of tax losses or the application of tax credits generated by the group companies before they formed part of the tax group.
-Tax credits may be applied by the tax group up to the limit that would have applied to the entity that generated the tax credit in the general CIT regime, taking into account the relevant eliminations and additions corresponding to such entity.
-As regards tax losses generated by a group company before it entered the group, they may be offset up to the following limits:
+Tax credits may be applied by the tax group up to the limit that would have applied to the company that generated the tax credit under the general CIT regime, taking into account relevant eliminations and additions corresponding to the company.
+Tax losses generated by a group company before it joined the group may be offset up to the following limits:

-- If net turnover in the 12 months prior to the start of the tax period is less than EUR 20 million, besides the general limits that apply at the group level, the offsetting of prior tax loss carryforwards will be subject to the limit of 70% of the individual tax base, taking into account any eliminations and additions that correspond to such entity.
+- If net turnover during the 12 months prior to the start of the tax period is less than EUR 20 million, besides the general limits that apply at the group level, the offsetting of prior tax-loss carryforwards will be limited to 70% of the individual tax base, taking into account any eliminations and additions that correspond to the company.

-- If net turnover is at least EUR 20 million but less than EUR 60 million, besides the limits on the offsetting of tax loss carryforwards that apply at the group level, the offsetting of prior tax loss carryforwards will be limited to 50% of the individual tax base, taking into account any eliminations and additions that correspond to such entity.
+- If net turnover is at least EUR 20 million but less than EUR 60 million, besides the general limits that apply at the group level, the offsetting of prior tax-loss carryforwards will be limited to 50% of the individual tax base, taking into account any eliminations and additions that correspond to the company.

-- If net turnover is at least EUR 60 million, besides the limits on the offsetting of tax loss carryforwards that apply at the group level, the offsetting of prior tax loss carryforwards will be limited to 25% of the individual tax base, taking into account any eliminations and additions that correspond to such entity.
+- If net turnover is at least EUR 60 million, besides the general limits that apply at the group level, the offsetting of prior tax-loss carryforwards will be limited to 25% of the individual tax base, taking into account any eliminations and additions that correspond to the company.

 - No WHT is chargeable on payments made between companies of the tax group (e.g. interest, dividends).